 Via the C-Card Scheme

 You can also sign up for the C-Card scheme (available to anyone up to the age of 25) which offers free safer sex supplies at many locations across the local area, including via SU HQ Reception and the Advice Centre, and the pharmacy off the SU Atrium.

 Sexual Health Testing & Advice

-The SU organises a series of Drop-In Sexual Health Drop-Ins each year for students, which are a free confidential drop-in service that offers testing for sexually-transmitted infections (STIs), as well as advice on sexual health matters and contraception.
-The clinics are held in the SU HQ building on campus, provided by Coventry Integrated Sexual Health Service (ISHS) and peer student sexual health educators.
+The SU organises a series of Sexual Health Drop-Ins each year for students, which are a free confidential drop-in service that offers testing for sexually-transmitted infections (STIs), as well as information about sexual health, safer sex and contraception.
+The clinics are provided by Coventry Integrated Sexual Health Service (ISHS) and peer student sexual health educators.
 Find out about the sexual health drop-in events here...

 The Brunswick Hub in Leamington offers a community sexual health & family planning clinic on Mondays, Wednesdays, Fridays and Saturdays.
 Details of their opening times and services provided are available online.

 The Coventry Integrated Sexual Health Service (ISHS) can help you with testing, care and advice on sexually transmitted infections and contraception in Coventry.
 The service is based in the City of Coventry Health Centre on Stoney Stanton Road in Coventry (CV1).
 Details of their opening times and services provided are available online.

-You can request a free testing kit for chlamydia by post from freetest.me, or for HIV from test.hiv.
+You can request a free testing kit for chlamydia by post from freetest.me, or for HIV from freetesting.hiv.
 The kits are small and discreetly packaged, and are sent by first class post.

 Post-Exposure Prophylaxis (PEP) and Pre-Exposure Prophylaxis (PrEP)